surgems/ec-events/content/collections/pages/corporate-hire.md

         content:
           -
             type: text
-            text: 'No matter your corporate event, the EC team has everything you need to to keep everyone interested.
+            text: 'No matter your corporate event, the EC team has everything you need to keep everyone interested.
 From rides and attractions to food, drink and even entertainers, we’ll make sure your day isn’t just another forgotten event.'
           -
             type: hard_break
           -